Hotwire hotel search results in 2011

 I worked with the interaction designer to compile a backlog of ideas, starting with classic techniques like social proof.

 My strategy was to run as many tests as possible.
 I did this by prioritizing simple microcopy changes.
-I believed that success wouldn't correlate with scope.
+I believed we'd learn that impact didn't correlate with scope.

 We used a homegrown A/B testing system to measure the impact on booking rates.
 I could translate that into contribution margin (CM), or revenue minus costs.
 CM was Hotwire's key metric.